NethServer/docs/developer-manual/en/nethserver-squid.rst

 Miscellaneous options
 =====================

-Following options are always enabled:
+The following options are always enabled:

 * buffered logs
 * SNMP support on port 3401